LineiconsHQ/Lineicons/README.md

 ## License

 Lineicons Basic is completely free!
-You can use it in your personal or commercial projects without needing to provide attribution or credits.
+Feel free to use it in personal or commercial projects, no attribution required.